geerlingguy/ansible-requirements-updater/README.md

 If you're really daring and had a few drinks, you can set `requirements_file_backup` to `false`, and overwrite your artisinally-handcrafted requirements file with whatever this playbook disgorges 🤮.

-You might be wondering at this point, why don't you just run `ansible-galaxy update -r requirements.yml`?
-Well, unfortunately, `update` is not a thing, and never will be, for roles on Ansible Galaxy.
+You might be wondering at this point: "Why doesn't geerlingguy just run `ansible-galaxy update -r requirements.yml`?"
+Well, unfortunately, [`update` is not a thing](https://github.com/ansible/galaxy/issues/1358), and might never be, for roles on Ansible Galaxy.
 Collections _might_ someday get that functionality (so we can stop updating our `requirements.yml` files by hand like neanderthals), but until then, you can do it manually, or trust your life to this playbook.
 I know what _I'd_ do.

 ## Caveats